Getting More for Your Money

 Forget the takeout food.
 If you’re short on time to make dinner try one of our quick-meal ideas.
 Keep canned and frozen fruits and vegetables on hand for a quick-fix meal.

 Use fruits and vegetables as snacks.
-It’s easy to have fruits and vegetables available as ‘grab and go’ snacks or check our Fruit and Vegetable Recipe Database for some great dessert ideas.
+It’s easy to have fruits and vegetables available as ‘grab and go’ snacks or check our recipes for some great dessert ideas.